apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>instanceName is used to specify the candidate primary or leader instanceName for switchover.</p>
+<p>Utilized to designate the candidate primary or leader instance for the switchover process.
-<p>If instanceName is set to &ldquo;*&rdquo;, it means that no specific primary or leader is specified for the switchover,
+If assigned &ldquo;*&rdquo;, it signifies that no specific primary or leader is designated for the switchover, and the switchoverAction defined in <code>clusterDefinition.componentDefs[x].switchoverSpec.withoutCandidate</code> will be executed.</p>
-and the switchoverAction defined in <code>clusterDefinition.componentDefs[x].switchoverSpec.withoutCandidate</code> will be executed.</p>
+<p>It is mandatory that <code>clusterDefinition.componentDefs[x].switchoverSpec.withoutCandidate</code> is not left blank.</p>
-<p>It is required that <code>clusterDefinition.componentDefs[x].switchoverSpec.withoutCandidate</code> is not empty.</p>
+<p>If assigned a valid instance name other than &ldquo;*&rdquo;, it signifies that a specific candidate primary or leader is designated for the switchover.
-<p>If instanceName is set to a valid instanceName other than &ldquo;*&rdquo;, it means that a specific candidate primary or leader is specified for the switchover.
+The value can be retrieved using <code>kbcli cluster list-instances</code>, any other value is considered invalid.</p>
-the value of instanceName can be obtained using <code>kbcli cluster list-instances</code>, any other value is invalid.
+<p>In this scenario, the <code>switchoverAction</code> defined in clusterDefinition.componentDefs[x].switchoverSpec.withCandidate will be executed,
-In this case, the <code>switchoverAction</code> defined in clusterDefinition.componentDefs[x].switchoverSpec.withCandidate will be executed, and it is required that clusterDefinition.componentDefs[x].switchoverSpec.withCandidate is not empty.</p>
+and it is mandatory that clusterDefinition.componentDefs[x].switchoverSpec.withCandidate is not left blank.</p>
 </td>
 </tr>
 </tbody>